Valeriy Voskonyan

-Valeriy Mykolayovych Voskonyan (Валерій Восконян; born 6 April 1994) is a Ukrainian footballer who plays as a goalkeeper for FC Uzhhorod.
+Valeriy Mykolayovych Voskonyan (Валерій Восконян; born 6 April 1994) is a Ukrainian and Armenian footballer who plays as a goalkeeper for Inhulets.

 Career

+Native of Mykolaiv suburbs, Voskonyan began his sports career in local sports school.

 In 2016, Voskonyan signed for Armenian top flight side Pyunik from Mykolaiv in the Ukrainian second division.

+In 2018, Voskonyan was invited to the Armenia national football team, but did not play a single game.

 In 2019, he signed for Finnish club VPS.

 In 2020, he signed for Krystal in the Ukrainian second division from Armenian second division team Aragats.

+In 2024, Voskonyan was honoured as the Player of the Month for September by the "Ukrayinskyi Football" online newspaper.
+His performance for SC Poltava contributed to noticeable start of the Ukrainian club which took a lead in the Ukrainian First League and maintaining it in the autumn of 2024.